Live Digital Painting Seminar by Painter Master Jeremy Sutton

 Any comments or any questions you’d like to see answered during this presentation?

 If two or more of you wish to attend, please include answers to the name, address and contact info questions for everyone in your group since the High Commission of Canada requires this information for everyone attending, plus they require that everyone who attends this presentation shows a government issued ID.
 PLEASE BRING YOUR PASSPORT OR GOVERNMENT ISSUED PHOTO ID WITH YOU.
+When you arrive please enter the building using the main entrance which is directly on Trafalgar Square.

 A big thank you for James, Jo and everyone else at Corel UK for their generous support in sponsoring this event and organizing such a great venue.